-A hydrographic surveyor measures and maps the world’s underwater surfaces and studies the construction of the seabed.
+Hydrographic surveyors measure and map the world’s underwater surfaces and study the construction of the seabed.

 Salaries depend on location, employer and level of responsibility, and salaries and career options can improve with chartered status.

 Most people complete a degree in surveying accredited by the Royal Institute of Chartered Surveyors (RICS) or the Chartered Institute of Building (CIOB).
 When considering which degree to choose, subjects such as hydrographic surveying, marine sciences, civil engineering and land surveying may be useful.

 To get onto a degree course, you typically need at least four GCSEs (grades A to C) or equivalent, and two A-levels (or equivalent such as Scottish Highers or the Welsh Baccalaureate).
 Maths and IT skills are essential.
 If you have a degree in another subject like geography, you could do a post graduate course in hydrographic surveying or geomatics.